Jonathan2251/lbd/source/gpu.rst

 Vulkan api is lower level's C/C++ api to fill the gap allowing user program to do these things in OpenGL to compete against Microsoft direct3D.
 Here is an example [#vulkanex]_.
 Meanwhile glsl is C-like language.
-The vulkan infrastructure provides tool to compile glsl into an Intermediate Representation Form (IR) called spir-v [#spirvtoolchain]_ off-line.
+The vulkan infrastructure provides tool, glslangValidator [#spirvtoolchain]_, to compile glsl into an Intermediate Representation
+Form (IR) called spir-v off-line.
 As a result, it saves part of compilation time from glsl to gpu instructions on-line since spir-v is an IR of level closing to llvm IR [#spirvwiki]_.